AZD1775 Plus Chemotherapy in Platinum-Resistant Epithelial Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

 - Serum creatinine ≤1.5 x the ULN and a calculated creatinine clearance (CrCl) ≥45 mL/min by the Cockcroft-Gault method.

-- Left ventricular ejection fraction (LVEF) WNL as determined by multiple gated acquisition (MUGA) or echocardiography (ECHO).
+- Left ventricular ejection fraction (LVEF) WNL of the institution as determined by multiple uptake gated acquisition (MUGA) or echocardiography (ECHO) (applies to Arm D only).

-- .
-Female patients, ≥18, (not of childbearing potential and fertile female patients of childbearing potential) who agree to use adequate contraceptive measures, who are not breastfeeding, and who have a negative serum or urine pregnancy test within 72 hours prior to start.
+- Female patients, ≥18, (not of childbearing potential and fertile female patients of childbearing potential) who agree to use adequate contraceptive measures from 2 weeks prior to the study and until 1 month after study treatment discontinuation, who are not breastfeeding, and who have a negative serum or urine pregnancy test within 72 hours prior to start.

 - Grade >1 toxicity from prior therapy (except alopecia or anorexia).

-- Known CNS disease other than neurologically stable, treated brain metastases (e.g.,metastasis having no evidence of progression or haemorrhage after treatment for ≥2 weeks)
+- Known malignant CNS disease other than neurologically stable, treated brain metastases, defined as metastasis having no evidence of progression or haemorrhage after treatment for at least 2 weeks (including brain radiotherapy).
+Must be off any systemic corticosteroids for the treatment of brain metastases for at least 14 days prior to enrolment.

-- Any Rx or non Rx drugs or other products (i.e. grapefruit juice) known to be sensitive CYP3A4 substrates or CYP3A4 substrates with a narrow therapeutic index, or to be moderate to strong inhibitors or inducers of CYP3A4 which cannot be discontinued 2 weeks prior to Day 1 and withheld throughout the study until 2 weeks after last dose.Co-administration of aprepitant during this study is prohibited.
+- Patient has had prescription or non-prescription drugs or other products (i.e.grapefruit juice) known to be sensitive CYP3A4 substrates or CYP3A4 substrates with a narrow therapeutic index, or to be moderate to strong inhibitors or inducers of CYP3A4 which cannot be discontinued 2 weeks prior to Day 1 of dosing and withheld throughout the study until 2 weeks after last dose of study drug.

 - Any of the following cardiac diseases currently or within the last 6 months as defined by New York Heart Association (NYHA) ≥ Class 2: